-

 Double girder overhead crane : This overhead crane has two girders on the runway track, and the hoist moves over them.
 This enables the maximum lifting height to be reached.
 However, if the part to be lifted is very bulky, the beams can get in the way, and you’ll need to use accessories that reduce the height.

-What can be done to maximize height : Opting for a double girder overhead crane increases lifting height but also increases cost by around 30%.
-Whenever possible, to gain height, it’s best to avoid using an under running overhead crane.
+What can be done to maximize height : Opting for a double girder overhead crane increases lifting height but also increases cost by around 15 to 30%.

 3. Girder type

-There are different types of girders.
-By opting for a wider, but lower girder, you can increase lifting height.
-However, in the case of a hoist running on top of a double girder overhead crane, the thickness of the girder does not affect the height of the hook.
+There are different types of girders used to build an overhead crane.
+By using a wider but shallower girder, it is possible to increase the lifting height.
+For a longer span, the box girder’s width and height can be adjusted.
+However, in the case of a hoist traveling on top of a double-girder overhead crane, the girder thickness does not affect the hook height.

 4. Hoist selection